Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant-on-EC2.md

 # Launch a Cluster

-To run a Alluxio cluster on EC2, first sign up for an Amazon EC2 account on the [Amazon Web Services site](http://aws.amazon.com/).
+To run an Alluxio cluster on EC2, first sign up for an Amazon EC2 account on the [Amazon Web Services site](http://aws.amazon.com/).

 Then create [access keys](https://aws.amazon.com/developers/access-keys/)